aherne/php-sql-data-access-api/README.md

 new Lucinda\SQL\Wrapper(simplexml_load_file(XML_FILE_NAME), DEVELOPMENT_ENVIRONMENT);
 ```

-This will wrap each **server** tag found for current development environment into [Lucinda\SQL\DataSource](https://github.com/aherne/php-sql-data-access-api/blob/master/src/DataSource.php) objects and inject them statically into:
+This will wrap each **server** tag found for current development environment into [Lucinda\SQL\DataSource](https://github.com/aherne/php-sql-data-access-api/blob/master/src/DataSource.php) objects and inject them statically into [Lucinda\SQL\ConnectionFactory](#class-connectionfactory) class.

-- [Lucinda\SQL\ConnectionSingleton](#class-connectionsingleton): if your application uses a single SQL server per environment (the usual case)
-- [Lucinda\SQL\ConnectionFactory](#class-connectionfactory): if your application uses multiple SQL servers per environment (in which case **server** tags must have *name* attribute)

-Both classes above insure a single [Lucinda\SQL\Connection](#class-connection) is reused per server throughout session (input-output request flow) duration.
+Class above insures a single [Lucinda\SQL\Connection](#class-connection) is reused per server throughout session (input-output request flow) duration.
 To use that connection in querying, following methods are available:

 - **statement**: returns a [Lucinda\SQL\Statement](#class-statement) object to use in creation and execution of a sql statement
 - **preparedStatement**: returns a [Lucinda\SQL\PreparedStatement](#class-preparedstatement) object to use in creation and execution of a sql prepared statement